Get exclusive member benefits & effect social change. Join Today

 Doctors have identified three stages of sepsis:

 Certain factors such as age or prior illness can put you at greater risk for developing septic shock.
-This condition is especially prevalent in newborns, older people, pregnant women, and those with suppressed immune systems because of HIV or cancer treatments.
-In addition, the following factors will also make it more likely that a person develop septic shock:
+This condition is common in newborns, older adults, pregnant women, and those with suppressed immune systems caused by HIV, rheumatic diseases such as lupus and rheumatoid arthritis, or psoriasis.
+And inflammatory bowel diseases or cancer treatments could cause it.

 If you have symptoms of sepsis, the next step is to conduct tests to determine how far along the infection is.
 Diagnosis is often made with a blood test.
 This type of test can determine if any of the following factors are present:

-Depending on your symptoms and the results of the blood test, there are other tests that a doctor may want to perform to determine the source of your infection, including:
+Depending on your symptoms and the results of the blood test, there are other tests that a doctor may want to perform to determine the source of your infection.
+These include:

 The earlier sepsis is diagnosed and treated, the more likely you are to survive.
 Once sepsis is diagnosed, you will most likely be admitted to an Intensive Care Unit (ICU) for treatment.
 Doctors use a number of medications to treat septic shock, including:

-Large amounts of IV fluids will be administered to prevent dehydration and help increase blood pressure.
+Large amounts of intravenous (IV) fluids will be administered to treat dehydration and help increase blood pressure and blood flow to the organs.
 A respirator for breathing may also be necessary.
 Surgery may be performed to remove a source of infection, such as draining a pus-filled abscess or removing infected tissue.

-Septic shock is a severe condition, and more than 50 percent of cases will result in death (NHS).
-Your chances of surviving septic shock will depend on the source of the infection, how many organs have been affected, and how soon you received treatment after your symptoms began.
+Septic shock is a severe condition, and more than 50 percent of cases will result in death.
+Your chances of surviving septic shock will depend on the source of the infection, how many organs have been affected, and how soon you receive treatment after you first begin experiencing symptoms.